-- (1) Includes Lloydminster thermal and Lloydminster conventional heavy oil assets. - $(2) \qquad \hbox{Other includes construction, transportation and blending margin.}$ - (3) These amounts, excluding Netback, are found in Note 1 of the interim Consolidated Financial Statements. - (4) Comparative periods prior to the third quarter of 2023 reflect certain revisions.
-See Note 39 of the Consolidated Financial Statements and Prior Period Revisions found in the Advisory section of this MD&A for further details.
+- Includes Lloydminster thermal and Lloydminster conventional heavy oil assets. - (2) Other includes construction, transportation and blending margin. - These amounts, excluding Netback, are found in Note 1 of the interim Consolidated Financial Statements. - Comparative periods prior to the third quarter of 2023 reflect certain revisions.
+See Note 39 of the Consolidated Financial Statements and Prior Period Revisions found in the Advisory for further details.